dfordp/spotify-shadow-listen-mcp/README.md

 - 🧭 **Smart Track Search** – Use GPT to help you search tracks via mood or situation.
 - 🗂 **Your Playlists Explorer** – Get all your playlists and dig into what’s inside.
 - 🧱 **Playlist Builder** – Create and add tracks to Spotify playlists using natural queries.
+- 📊 **Top Artists and Tracks** – Check out your most listened artists and songs over time.
+- 🧪 **Track Audio Features** – Dive into technical traits like valence, danceability, and more.
+- 🧠 **AI-Powered Recommendations** – Get music suggestions using Spotify's recommendation engine.
+- ▶️ **Now Playing Viewer** – See your currently playing track.
+- ❤️ **Artist Follow/Unfollow** – Manage your followed artists.
+- 🧹 **Playlist Cleanup Tools** – Remove tracks or delete entire playlists.

 ---